-Sweden Reopens Inquiry Into Assange Over Rape Allegations
+Sweden Reopens Inquiry Into Julian Assange Over Rape Allegations

 Swedish prosecutors had idled their case while Assange was holed up in the Ecuadorian Embassy in London.
 But with the controversial WikiLeaks founder now in U.K. custody, Persson said, "conditions have changed in the case and I believe that there are again opportunities to push the matter forward."

 Persson said her office will seek to extradite Assange — a request that could be enforced after he serves at least half of a 50-week prison term for jumping bail.
-Acknowledging that the U.S. is currently seeking Assange's extradition, Persson added that it will be up to British authorities to determine how to prioritize multiple requests for Assange's extradition and/or arrest.
+Acknowledging that the U.S. is seeking Assange's extradition, Persson added that it will be up to British authorities to determine how to prioritize multiple requests for Assange's extradition and/or arrest.

 Swedish authorities initially issued an arrest warrant for Assange, who is Australian, over allegations of rape and molestation in August of 2010.
 Their chance to pursue charges in the case will expire next summer, under Sweden's statute of limitations.

-Assange, 47, has previously spoken to Swedish authorities about the sexual allegations against him; Persson says new questioning is needed.
+Assange, 47, has previously spoken to Swedish authorities about the sexual assault allegations against him; Persson says new questioning is needed.
 And she mentioned that her office might speak to Assange by video link in the U.K. — if he agrees.

-WikiLeaks issued a statement in response to the case being resumed, saying Sweden is reopening the investigation after facing "considerable political pressure" in the wake of Assange being forced out of Ecuador's embassy.
+WikiLeaks issued a statement in response to the case being resumed, saying Sweden is reopening the investigation after facing "considerable political pressure" following Assange's being forced out of Ecuador's embassy.

 That pressure, WikiLeaks says, came from the U.S., which has charged Assange with helping former Army intelligence analyst Chelsea Manning crack a password on Department of Defense computers that allowed access to a network of classified documents and communications.